 Data Pipeline Architecture Common Problems

 Data pipelines are mission critical applications, so getting them to run well, and getting them to run reliably, is very important.
-However, that’s not usually the case, when we try to create data pipelines and workflows on big data systems there are four common problems that occur every time.
+However, that’s not usually the case, when we try to create data pipelines and workflows on modern data stack systems there are four common problems that occur every time.

 - You may have runtime problems, meaning an application just won’t work.